 5. Consider how a DSPs can integrate with your chosen data management platform (DMP) or creative management platform (CMP).
 Smaller DSPs are more likely to be flexible on integration.

 6. Ultimately, as Bannerflow Product Owner, Jared Lekkas, states: “you get what you pay for”.
 Do your research on what you need in terms of targeting, optimisation, and control.
-Be prepared to pay for it if you want quality!
+Be ready to pay for it if you want quality!
 (You can expect hidden fees if the price is too low)

 With your strategy and the right technology in place, your programmatic advertising campaigns work in a similar manner and best practice to any other digital marketing campaign.
 Make sure to test different messaging and creatives, target different personas, and experiment with new placements and bid strategies.